mamubeen29/DRL-AgClusters/README.md

      ```

 3. **Run the Simulation:**
    - Execute the script using Python.
-Choose the appropriate version for your needs:
      ```bash
-     python gym_trpo_single.py    # For single execution
+     python gym_trpo_single.py
      ```